lindersi/SwissthermScraper/README.md

 Currently my only way to get my own data to use in Homeassistant.

-Only fits my configuration due to unidentifiable DOM elements.
+Only fits my configuration due to unidentifiable DOM elements (but is easily changeable).

 Created with very little coding knowledge.
 Hints for improvement are highly appreciated.